queicherius/react-globe/README.md

 ### Highlight missing messages

 When setting the debug flag in the [provider](#setup-the-provider) missing messages will be highlighted with brackets around them `[[Some missing string]]`.
-If you want to highlight them more obiously, you can use the following code as a bookmarklet to highlight all missing translation messages with a orange background:
+If you want to highlight them more obviously, you can use the following code as a bookmarklet show all missing translation messages with a orange background:

 ```js
 javascript:for(var elements=document.getElementsByTagName("*"),i=0;i!=elements.length;i++){var element=elements[i];element.innerHTML.match(/^\[\[.*\]\]$/)&&(element.style+=";background-color:orange !important")}